-- The government has a three year mandate to govern.
-It is not bound by the caretaker convention during the pre-election period (unless the government loses the confidence of the House before then see Chapter 6 of the Cabinet Manual for further information about the caretaker convention).
-This means that the government has full power to make decisions in the pre-election period.
-Cabinet continues to meet over this period up until the election to consider government business. - Successive governments have, however, chosen to restrict their actions to some extent in the period immediately before a general election.
-This is in recognition of the fact that an election, and therefore potentially a change in government, is imminent.
-Restraint has, for example, been exercised in making significant appointments, and in relation to some government advertising (see Chapter 6 of the Cabinet Manual). - On some occasions in the past, Ministers have sought advice about whether specific actions or decisions should be taken in the pre-election period.
+- The government has a three-year mandate to govern.
+It is not bound by the caretaker convention during the pre-election period (see Chapter 6 of the Cabinet Manual for further information about the caretaker convention).
+This means that the government continues to have full power to make decisions in the pre-election period.
+Cabinet continues to meet up until the election to consider government business. - Successive governments have, however, chosen to restrict their actions to some extent in the period immediately before a general election in two main areas: in making significant appointments, and in relation to some government advertising (see Chapter 6 of the Cabinet Manual).
+This is in recognition of the fact that an election, and therefore potentially a change in government, is imminent. - On some occasions in the past, Ministers have sought advice about whether specific actions or decisions should be taken in the pre-election period.
 It is for the Prime Minister to make the final decision as to whether or not a decision or action (including a significant appointment) should proceed during the pre-election period. - From a practical perspective, the election period can be a difficult time for Ministers to focus on big or difficult policy questions.
-A general election always results in a period of reduced decision making capacity at the ministerial and Cabinet level, while Ministers are occupied with the election campaign.
-Chief executives should talk to their Ministers in the earlier part of the year about the matters that they wish to see advanced before the election, and agree on timeframes for getting the relevant papers to Ministers and to Cabinet.
+A general election always results in a period of reduced decision-making capacity at the ministerial and Cabinet level, while Ministers are occupied with the election campaign.
+It is important for Ministers, departments, and other state sector agencies to ensure that all significant matters that will require ministerial attention in the course of the election year are dealt with well in advance of a general election.
+Chief executives should talk to their Ministers in the earlier part of the year about the matters that Ministers wish to see advanced before the election, and agree on timeframes for getting the relevant papers to Ministers and to Cabinet. - 9 The Cabinet Office can assist with advice in this area.